RealClearPolitics

 RealClearPolitics (RCP) is an American conservative political news website and polling data aggregator.
 It was founded in 2000 by former options trader John McIntyre and former advertising agency account executive Tom Bevan.
 It features selected political news stories and op-eds from various news publications in addition to commentary and original content from its own contributors.
-RCP receives its most traffic during election season and is known for its aggregation of polling data.
+Known for its aggregation of polling data, RCP receives its most traffic during election cycles.

 Establishment

 The website was founded in 2000 by McIntyre, a former trader at the Chicago Board Options Exchange, and Bevan, a former advertising agency account executive.
 McIntyre explained "it really wasn't any more complicated than there should be a place online that pulled together all this quality information."
 They call what they do "intelligent aggregation".
 The site has grown in election-season spurts since it first went online.
 It has expanded from a two-man operation to a full-time staff of more than 70 employees overseeing the company's mainstay, RealClearPolitics, as well as 14 smaller sites.

 Both co-founders graduated from Princeton in 1991.
 When they launched the site, they would both start their day at 4 a.m., looking through articles from more than fifty sources.
 They post pieces on current events and topics, as well as news about opinion polls.
 The site reports on political races and projections, and features the average result of all current presidential polls and also offers a best-guess projection of Electoral College votes.